Aphrodite: Judgment of Paris and Trojan War

 Aphrodite plays an important and active role throughout the entirety of Homer's Iliad.
 In Book III, she rescues Paris from Menelaus after he foolishly challenges him to a one-on-one duel.
 She then appears to Helen in the form of an old woman and attempts to persuade her to have sex with Paris, reminding her of his physical beauty and athletic prowess.
-Helen immediately recognizes Aphrodite by her beautiful neck, perfect breasts, and flashing eyes and chides the goddess, addressing her as her equal.
-Aphrodite sharply rebukes Helen, reminding her that, if she vexes her, she will punish her just as much as she has favored her already.
-Helen demurely obeys Aphrodite's command.
+Helen immediately recognizes Aphrodite by her beautiful neck, perfect breasts, and flashing eyes and sharply chides the goddess.
+Aphrodite rebukes Helen, reminding her that, if she vexes her, she will punish her just as much as she has favored her already.
+Helen demurely follows Aphrodite's command.

 In Book V, Aphrodite charges into battle to rescue her son Aeneas from the Greek hero Diomedes.
-Diomedes recognizes Aphrodite as a "weakling" goddess and, thrusting his spear, nicks her wrist through her "ambrosial robe".
-Aphrodite borrows Ares's chariot to ride back to Mount Olympus.
-Zeus chides her for putting herself in danger, reminding her that "her specialty is love, not war."
-According to Walter Burkert, this scene directly parallels a scene from Tablet VI of the Epic of Gilgamesh in which Ishtar, Aphrodite's Akkadian precursor, cries to her mother Antu after the hero Gilgamesh rejects her sexual advances, but is mildly rebuked by her father Anu.
-In Book XIV of the Iliad, during the Dios Apate episode, Aphrodite lends her kestos himas to Hera for the purpose of seducing Zeus and distracting him from the combat while Poseidon aids the Greek forces on the beach.
-In the Theomachia in Book XXI, Aphrodite again enters the battlefield to carry Ares away after he is wounded.
+Diomedes recognizes Aphrodite as a "weakling" goddess and, thrusting his spear under Athena's guidance, nicks her wrist through her "ambrosial robe".
+Aphrodite borrows Ares's chariot to ride back to Mount Olympus, where she meets Dione.
+Aphrodite complains to her mother about Diomedes' handiwork, and Dione consoles her daughter with examples of gods wounded by mortals and notes that Diomedes is risking his life by fighting against the gods.
+In fact, Diomedes subsequently fought both Apollo and Ares but lived to an old age, his wife Aegialia, however, took other lovers with the help of the vengeful Aphrodite and never permitted him to return home to Argos after the war.
+Dione then heals Aphrodite's wounds while Zeus chides her for putting herself in danger, reminding her that "her specialty is love, not war."
+According to Walter Burkert, this scene directly parallels a scene from Tablet VI of the Epic of Gilgamesh in which Ishtar, Aphrodite's Akkadian precursor, cries to her mother Antu after the hero Gilgamesh rejects her sexual advances, but she is mildly rebuked by her father Anu.
+In Book XIV of the Iliad, during the Dios Apate episode, Aphrodite lends her kestos himas to Hera for the purpose of seducing Zeus and distracting him from the battlefield, so the gods could interfere without the fear of Zeus.
+In the Theomachia in Book XXI, Aphrodite again enters the battlefield to carry Ares away after he is wounded by Athena.